Regulatory Compliance & Data Tokenization Standards

 1. GDPR and the Push Toward Pseudonymization

-The GDPR remains the gold standard for privacy regulation, and its interpretation continues to expand.
+The GDPR remains the gold standard for privacy regulation, and its requirements continue to expand.
 Regulators now expect companies to demonstrate concrete steps they have taken to minimize the presence of personal data during processing, especially in AI and analytics workflows.

-Tokenization supports this expectation by enabling pseudonymization—turning personal data into a non-identifying symbol unless reconnection is intentionally allowed.
+Tokenization supports this expectation by enabling pseudonymization by turning personal data into a non-identifying symbol unless reconnection is intentionally allowed.
 This significantly reduces risk and simplifies compliance audits.

 2. The EU AI Act and High-Risk AI Systems